 I ended my formal education with postdoctoral research in complex mental illness including psychosis spectrum disorders and chronic depression at SFVA/ University of California, San Francisco (UCSF).

 Working in diverse clinical settings with various populations has deepened my understanding and treatment capabilities across a broad spectrum of mental health issues.
-This includes recognizing how these conditions can affect physical health and overall well-being, as well as understanding the reciprocal relationship between mental and physical health.
+This includes recognizing how these conditions can affect physical health and overall well-being, as well as understanding the reciprocal relationship between mental and physical health, or mind and body.

 My experience in hospital and medical clinic settings has also equipped me with the ability to make informed referrals to medical professionals in areas like addiction, psychiatry, and neurology.
 This ensures that my clients receive appropriate care, including a medication evaluation when appropriate, and that potential underlying or related medical issues are addressed.